Active learning of digenic functions with boolean matrix logic programming

 \section{Modelling a GEM with a Petri net}

-In an auxotrophic mutant experiment, a gene is removed from a cell.
-Some key metabolic reactions might no longer be viable due to the removal, leading to insufficient cell growth.
-We model such metabolic mechanisms via GEMs.
-A GEM contains biochemical reactions of substances, which is often represented by Petri nets \cite{sahu_advances_2021}.
-A GEM is a Petri net in the sense that reactions are transitions (edges in a Petri net), and reactants and products are places (nodes in a Petri net).
-A reaction involves chemical substances $x_i$ and $y_j$:
+In an auxotrophic mutant experiment, genes are deleted from a cell.
+Thus, key metabolic reactions might be no longer viable due to the gene removal, leading to insufficient cell growth.
+We model the metabolic mechanisms using a GEM.
+A GEM contains biochemical reactions of substances.
+Each reaction involves chemical substances $x_i$ and $y_j$:

-We associate binary phenotypic effects, e.g. reduced cell growth between wild-type and auxotrophic mutants, with reachability to key substances in the metabolic network.
-For this goal, we look at Petri nets with restrictions, namely \textit{one-bounded elementary nets} (OEN) where place nodes are marked with at most one token \cite{rozenberg_elementary_1998} (Example \ref{ex:transformation}).
-The reachability problem is evaluated as a recursive datalog program with arity two.
-Each argument of our transformed datalog program is a concatenation of multiple constants, e.g. $h2\_o2$.
-This transformation with constant concatenation generalises the structure of a Petri net into a hypergraph \cite{berge_hypergraphs_1989}, a directed graph where an edge can connect to any number of nodes.
-To construct this datalog program, we consider a hypergraph with the same bipartite incidence structure between substances and reactions. \begin{example} \textit{$\mathcal{P}_1$ represents a metabolic network as an OEN and hypergraph.
-Transitions $t_1$, $t_2$ and $t_3$ are described by $reaction\_1$, $reaction\_2$ and $reaction\_3$ clauses. $c1\_c2$ and $c3\_c4$ are two hypernodes.
+which is often represented by a Petri net \cite{sahu_advances_2021}.
+The reactions in a GEM are transitions (edges in a Petri net) between reactants and products (nodes in a Petri net).
+We associate \textit{binary} phenotypic effects -- normal or reduced cell growth of auxotrophic mutants compared to the wild-type, with reachability to key substances in the metabolic network.
+To evaluate this reachability problem, we look at Petri nets with restrictions, namely \textit{one-bounded elementary nets} (OEN) \cite{rozenberg_elementary_1998} where nodes are marked with at most one token (Example \ref{ex:transformation}).
+The reachability problem is evaluated as a recursive datalog program with two arguments.
+Each argument of our transformed datalog program concatenates multiple constants, e.g. $h2\_o2$.
+This results in a hypergraph \cite{berge_hypergraphs_1989}, a directed graph where an edge can connect to any number of nodes.
+To construct this datalog program, we consider a hypergraph that describes the association between substances and reactions. \begin{example} \textit{$\mathcal{P}_1$ represents a metabolic network as an OEN and hypergraph.
+The clauses $reaction\_1$, $reaction\_2$ and $reaction\_3$ are the three transitions $t_1$, $t_2$ and $t_3$. $c1\_c2$ and $c3\_c4$ are two hypernodes.
 Both graphs show that the node $c_5$ is reachable from $\{ c_1, c_2 \}$ via $t_1$ and $t_2$.
-We can compute these by evaluating the groundings of $pathway(m1, Y)$ in the Herbrand model which gives us $pathway(m1,c2)$, $pathway(m1, c3\_c4)$ and $pathway(m1, c5)$. }\\
+We can evaluate the groundings of $pathway(m1, Y)$ in the Herbrand model which includes $pathway(m1, c5)$.
+The OEN and hypergraph are illustrated below: }\\

 \end{example}